trulia/hologram/README.md

 * **custom_markdown**: (optional) this is the filename of a class that extends RedCarpet::Render::HTML class.
 Use this for when you need additional classes or html tags for different parts of the page.
-  See `example_markdown_renderer.rb.example` for an example of how your class can look like.
+  See `example_markdown_renderer.rb.example` for an example of how your class should look like.

 * **index**: (optional) this is a category (see **Documenting your styles** section below) that will be used as the index.html.